JvanKatwijk/qt-dab/README.md

 While not here in the Netherlands, in many other countries an ensemble contains an *epg* or *spi* service.
 Such a service contains data for service logo's and for  **time tables**.
-**If such a service is part of the ensemble, it will be started automatically to run as background task**.
+If such a service is detected within a hardful of seconds after the start of the channel, Qt-DAB will attempt to start the service as background task.
+If the EPG/SPI service was identified late, the service can be started manually and will also run as background task.

 Data decoded by this service will be stored in a separate directory that is itself stored in the user's Qt-DAB-files directory.